 Highlights of the castle tour include the State Apartments where heads of state are still welcomed today, and Queen Mary’s fascinating dolls’ house.
 The dolls’ house was not intended as a child’s toy, but rather is an example of incredible craftsmanship in miniature.
 It even includes electricity, running water, and working lifts!

-In addition to the regular tour, there are often rotating events and opportunities to book private after-hours tours on the official website.
+In addition to the regular castle tour, there are often rotating events held near the castle in the town of Windsor.

 To avoid train transfers, catch the direct train from London Waterloo to Windsor and Eton Riverside station.
 This route takes approximately 55 minutes.
 You will have an uphill walk from the station to the castle from here.